%21 %b

 - Site structure too rigid

-- Page structure too locked
+- Page structure too rigid

 - Content model too complex